nickpalenchar/nickpalenchar/blog/content/digital-minimalism.md

 ## The Main Tenets of Digital Minimalism

-{% highlight text="Be Intentional" /%} Use technology only when it aligns with your values and goals.
+{% highlight text="Be Intentional." /%} Use technology only when it aligns with your values and goals.
 Don’t let tech use be passive or habitual.

-**Declutter Ruthlessly**.
+{%highlight text="Declutter Ruthlessly" /%}.
 Identify apps, platforms, and tools that don’t serve you, and remove them.
 Less is more.

-**Focus on Value**.
+{%highlight text="Focus on Value" /%}.
 Prioritize tools and habits that provide meaningful benefits.
 Avoid activities that waste time or drain energy.

-**Embrace Analog Activities**.
+{%highlight text="Embrace Analog Activities" /%}.
 Spend more time on offline activities that bring joy—reading, exercising, socializing, or pursuing hobbies.

-**Set Boundaries**.
+{%highlight text="Set Boundaries" /%}.
 Establish clear rules for when and how you use technology to protect your time and attention.

 ## Want More?
 Read the OG Book!